Central Excise Duties - Introduction

 The Central Excise law is administered by the

-Central Board of Excise and Customs (CBEC) through its field formations, the Central Excise Commissionerates.
+Central Board of Indirect Taxes and Customs (CBIC) through its field formations, the Central Excise Commissionerates.
 For this purpose, the country is divided into 10 Zones and a Chief Commissioner of Central Excise heads each Zone.
 There are 61 Commissionerates under these Zones that are headed by the Commissioner of Central Excise.
 Divisions and Ranges are the subsequent formations, headed by Deputy/Assistant Commissioners of Central Excise and Superintendents of Central Excise, respectively.

 Central Excise Tariff Act, 1985